Mathew-D/rust-objects/README.md

 # A Collection of UI and Graphics Components for Macroquad

-A Custom group of objects to use in macroquad rust program.
+A Custom group of modules to use in macroquad rust program.
 The goal is they can be added to any program to add extra functions quickly.
 This is used with my VS Code extension:
 **https://github.com/Mathew-D/vs_code_rust**

 ## Components

 ### Buttons
-- **ImageButton** (`buttons_image.rs`): Creates customizable image-based buttons with hover effects.
+- **ImageButton** (`img_button.rs`): Creates customizable image-based buttons with hover effects.
 Supports transparency detection for pixel-perfect clicking.
-- **TextButton** (`buttons_text.rs`): Creates text-based buttons with customizable colors, hover effects, and enabled/disabled states.
+- **TextButton** (`txt_button.rs`): Creates text-based buttons with customizable colors, hover effects, and enabled/disabled states.

 ### UI Elements
 - **Label** (`label.rs`): A text display component with support for multiline text, customizable colors, and optional background.